R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/8-consensus-equivalent-abstractions.md

 - This means that one can be implemented with the other, proving that **consensus and TO-broadcast are equivalent** in CAMP(n,t).

 ### The State Machine Approach
-- Practical systems provide clients with services.
+- Practical systems **provide clients with services**.
 A *service* is usually defined by a set of commands that each client can invoke.
-	- It is assumed that a client invokes one command at a time (it is sequential).
+	- It is assumed that a client invokes one command at a time (sequential).
 	- The state of the service is encoded in internal variables that are hidden from clients.
 	- From the client's point of view, the service is defined by its interface (commands to be invoked).
 	- A command (request) may cause a modification of the service's state.
 It may also produce outputs that are sent back to the invoking client.
 	- It is assumed that outputs are completely determined by the initial state and the sequence of commands that have already been processed (**deterministic service**).
-- To tolerate faults, a natural idea is replicating the service on distinct machines.
+- To tolerate faults, a natural idea is **replicating the service on distinct machines**.
 - The *state machine replication* technique is a methodology for making a service fault tolerant.
 The state of the service is replicated on several machines that can communicate with one another through the network.
 - Ideally, the replication must be transparent to the clients: everything must appear as if the service was implemented in a single server - *one-copy equivalence* consistency condition.
 To attain this, machines must coordinate themselves:
 	- It must be ensured that all machines execute the same commands in the same order.
 	- This way, the copies of the service state will not diverge despite crashes.